practicalli/clojure-cli-config/README.md

-# deps-edn-examples
+# Practicalli deps.edn configuration
-A collection of useful configuration and aliases for deps.edn based projects.
-Take a look at [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure) for more examples
+A feature rich `deps.edn` file with a collection of aliases for Clojure projects.
+Inspiration taken from [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure).

+Copy the `deps.edn` file to `~/.clojure/deps.edn` and the configuration and aliases will be included in any `deps.edn` project.
+Any directory can be a viable `deps.edn` project by including a `deps.edn` file containing an empty map, `{}` or a map with any additional configuration.

 # Aliases
 Here is a summary of the aliases included so far.

 Please read the [deps.edn](deps.edn) file to see the specific configuration for each alias.

 ## Creating projects from templates
 Create and update projects from deps, leiningen and boot templates with [clj-new](https://github.com/seancorfield/clj-new)